 Because of its incredible hardness, wedding rings that are made from tungsten carbide can’t be bent or resized.
 However, despite this strength, tungsten is a brittle metal when it’s subjected to pressure, meaning it’s possible for a tungsten ring to shatter when hit or dropped from a height.

 Like titanium, tungsten carbide is typically used as a men’s wedding band metal.
-Although most tungsten carbide is silver-grey in color, this metal comes in a variety of colors, from black, like in this 8mm Matte Hammered Edge tungsten carbide wedding band, white, like this classic comfort fit wedding band, to rose, like in this tungsten carbide bright step band.
+Although most tungsten carbide is silver-grey in color, this metal comes in a variety of colors, from black, like in this 8mm Matte Hammered Edge tungsten carbide wedding band from Blue Nile, white, like this classic comfort fit wedding band, to rose, like in this tungsten carbide bright step band from James Allen.

 Overall, tungsten carbide is a good choice of wedding ring metal if you or your partner have an active lifestyle and need a ring that won’t scratch, bend or wear easily.

 Tantalum is another non-conventional men’s wedding ring metal that’s become popular over the past decade.
 With a color that’s slightly darker than platinum, tantalum has a pleasant shine that looks similar to that of many precious metals.